BUYERS GUIDE - WAGONS MEDIUM

 A driver-controlled rear-axle diff lock was provided and worked positively.

-As the LDV D90 petrol 4WD model sat in early 2020 we reckon it would make a very good people mover that could tow up to two tonnes – single-axle horse float, boat or camper trailer – and be able to handle soggy paddocks and smoothish fire trails.
+As the LDV D90 petrol 4WD model sat in early 2020 we reckoned it would make a very good people mover that could tow up to two tonnes – single-axle horse float, boat or camper trailer – and be able to handle soggy paddocks and smoothish fire trails.

 LDV is a division of SAIC (Shanghai Automobile and Industrial Corporation), the largest and oldest automotive manufacturer in China as well as being the largest auto company on China’s share market.